The inexact power augmented Lagrangian method for constrained nonconvex optimization: Introduction

 \subsection{Contributions}

 We propose a novel inexact augmented Lagrangian method (iALM) with unconventional powers $\nu \in (0, 1]$ of the augmenting term $\phi$ (cf.\,\eqref{eq:phi}) for solving a general class of nonconvex problems with nonlinear constraints.
 The case $\nu = 1$ reduces to the standard iALM \citep{sahin_inexact_2019}.
-For the proposed method: \begin{itemize} \item We prove convergence to first-order stationary points at a rate of $\omega^{-k}$ and, interestingly, show that the constraint violation decreases at a faster rate of $\omega^{-k / \nu}$, where $k$ is the number of (outer) iterations and $\omega$ determines the rate of increase of the penalty parameters.
-This result is then used to analyze the total complexity of our method when an accelerated first-order method from \cite{ghadimi_generalized_2019} is used to solve the nonconvex and H\"older-smooth inner problems.
-For $\nu = 1$, we obtain a similar complexity as \cite{sahin_inexact_2019}. \item Inspired by \cite{li_rate-improved_2021}, we additionally present a novel inexact proximal point method to more efficiently deal with the weakly-convex and H\"older-smooth subproblems.
-Using this inner solver, we further strengthen our complexity analysis to match the best-known $\widetilde O (\varepsilon^{-3})$ rate of convergence for the case $\nu = 1$. \item Finally, numerical simulations illustrate the practical benefits of our method on a collection of machine learning problems. \end{itemize}
+The complexity of the proposed method is analyzed, taking explicitly into account distinct primal and dual tolerances \( \varepsilon_A, \varepsilon_\varphi > 0 \).
+Notably, \begin{itemize} \item Under a mild regularity condition (\cref{assump:regularity}) we prove convergence to first-order stationary points at a rate of $\omega^{-k}$ and show that the constraint violation decreases at a faster rate of $\omega^{-k / \nu}$, where $k$ is the number of (outer) iterations and $\omega$ determines the rate of increase of the penalty parameters.
+The joint complexity is then analyzed with the accelerated first-order method from \citep{ghadimi_generalized_2019} as an inner solver for the nonconvex and H\"older-smooth subproblems.
+For $\nu = 1$, we subsume the complexity of \citep{sahin_inexact_2019}; for \( \nu < 1 \), we obtain \emph{faster constraint satisfaction at the cost of a slower decrease in suboptimality}.
+Thus, the sharper penalties of the AL are reflected in the complexity analysis. \item Our complexity analysis improves upon existing results even for \(\nu = 1\) by relaxing the standard Lipschitz smoothness assumption on \(f\) to \emph{local H\"older smoothness}, by \emph{not assuming boundedness of the iterates}, and by including a \emph{generic convex term \(g\)} in the objective. \item Under slightly more restrictive assumptions on \(f\) and \(A\), we present a \emph{novel inexact proximal point method} to exploit the structure of the weakly-convex and H\"older-smooth subproblems.
+Using this inner solver, we further strengthen our complexity analysis to match the best-known $\widetilde O (\varepsilon^{-3})$ rate of convergence for the case $\nu = 1$.
+As before, \( \nu < 1 \) yields a better primal complexity at the cost of a worse dual complexity.
+The complexity is further improved when \( A(x) \) is a linear mapping. \end{itemize} Finally, numerical simulations indicate that unconventional powers \( \nu < 1 \) also perform well in practice.